garys404/Lab-Report5/index.md

   * There is a very useful command that is `-type` to find the specific type of file or directory that I want to search
   * So, just like the example 1, The `-type` option is followed by the argument `d`, which specifies that you want to search for directories.
 The output is all the directories.

-  * Now, let's look at the example 2. the -type option is followed by the argument f, which specifies that you want to search for regular files.
+  * Now, let's look at the example 2. the `-type` option is followed by the argument `f`, which specifies that you want to search for regular files.
 The output is all the regular files.
 There are too many files in it.

 Sources: I use the **ChatGPT** to find how the command is used, and I also looked at many examples of the man find command in terminal.